Lewis & Clark encounter the grizzly several times during the core of Discovery expedition.

 Grizzlies are hunted in Alaska but on those hunts the shot is usually aimed at the heart and lungs, just over and slightly behind the front shoulder, and taken from cover at a distance of 100 yards or more with a scoped rifle so that the bear does not immediately detect the source of the injury and does not know where or what to charge.
 If the shot is well placed the bear often disappears into the brush where it dies within a short time.
 When the shot is bad the bear may suffer for a longer time while the hunter risks injury or death if he tries to find the bear to finish the job.
 Hunters may find bears by using dogs, or by sitting at a bait source, which may be a bucket of rotten bacon.
 Those practices have been criticized as not sporting and is illegal in some areas.
 In those areas only the “spot and stalk” method is allowed.

 At present there is nowhere in the lower 48 where grizzly hunting is legal.
+A grizzly hunt is expected to take pace in Wyoming in Fall, 2018.
 I’m confident the day will come when grizzlies will be legally hunted in Wyoming, Montana and Idaho, and believe that day cannot come soon enough.
 The defenders of the grizzly should welcome that day, since no animal that is hunted will ever become endangered.
 The hunting associations are far and away the best at preserving and strengthening the population of the animals they hunt.

 Some hunters are more adventurous and will spot and stalk hunt with a lever-action rifle having iron sights only, or even with only a powerful un-scoped handgun where that is legal.
 This is sometimes called the “Boone and Crocket” style of bear hunting.
 The idea is that the hunter offers the bear a more even chance, the hunter placing himself in danger which he accepts as part of the thrill of the hunt.
 Of course, the most authentic Boone and Crocket style of bear hunting would be with a muzzle loading rifle, although it must be said that neither Daniel Boone nor Davy Crockett ever hunted the grizzly.
 A fair number of early 19th Century mountain men did face the grizzly with only single-shot muzzle loaders.
 Sometimes they ate the bear, but most times the bear ate them.